muhamuttaqien/AI-Lab/README.md

 🔬 Absolutely comfort lab for me to work around with my own AI pieces of stuff and see a lot of surprises, often times, indistinguishable from magic.
 The major exploration topics include:

 1. Machine Learning
-2. Deep Learning (e.g. visual, sequence and reinforcement learning)
+2. Deep Learning (e.g. vision, sequence and reinforcement learning)
 3. Advanced Techniques (e.g. GAN, One-Shot Learning, Symbolic AI, Knowledge Graphs etc.)

 `Now, I'm working on Reinforcement Learning`